 Prior to submitting an application, being aware of the existing land-use and policy framework of your community is an important first step to planning a new development or renovating an existing building.
 From the initial stage of identifying a property, through to the design and construction, your local government’s approval process will have a significant impact on the timing and cost of the development.
 Meeting with a local planner can help in analyzing requirements and developing a strategy to meet the requirements or to amend them to better suit the needs of the development and future occupants.

 Learning more about the goals and objectives of the Official Community Plan, zoning bylaws, technical reviews and public consultation will assist in providing a realistic assessment of the time and effort involved in achieving your development vision.
-Below are nine key steps in the process.
+Below are 10 key steps in the process.

 - Provincial Legislative Framework

 At a provincial level, each province and territory establishes its own building codes, which are modelled after National Building Code, Fire Code and Plumbing Code.
 They define how to construct safe, durable and reliable structures.
 These codes must be applied to new construction and renovation, as well as commercial and residential construction.
 They can be adopted as they are or modified to meet local needs.
 Once adopted, these codes become legal regulations for construction.
 Understanding these building codes upfront will help streamline your planning and approval process.

 At a Municipal level, there is an Official Community Plan (OCP) that incorporates the vision and framework for the future land use and development of the area.
 Provinces require the local governments to develop an OCP.
 Regina’s OCP, Design Regina, is a long-term plan that provides direction for managing future growth, development and change in the community to a future population of 300,000 residents and beyond.
 The OCP contains a comprehensive policy framework that will guide the physical, environmental, economic, social and cultural development of Regina.